amarh/openPLM/docs/en/admin/ht_3_upgrade.rst

 Search indexes
 =================

-Not really required but it improves performance.
+Not really required but some functionalities may run faster.
+For example, OpenPLM 1.2 indexes more attributes which avoid some database hits when testing if an object is readable by the user.

     #. ``./manage.py rebuild_index``
     #. ``chown www-data:www-data -R /var/openPLM``